An overview of geostatistics for radiological characterization

 DURATION: 1 DAY | LEVEL: AWARENESS

-Methodological exposition illustrated in the field of site clean-up / dismantling on numerous cases of application.
-Added value of the geostatistical methodology as well as its limits of application.
+Methodological exposition illustrated in the field of site clean-up/dismantling on numerous cases of application.
+Added-value of the geostatistical methodology as well as its limits of use.
 Feedback and discussions.

 Who should attend?

 This course is aimed at project managers and decision-makers involved in decommissioning and dismantling projects who want a practical, synthetic, and pragmatic introduction to geostatistical methods for radiological characterization.

 Understanding and estimating the spatial heterogeneity of contamination

 - Pros/Cons and underlying assumptions of the usual approaches for radiological characterization

 - A practical introduction to the concepts of heterogeneity and spatial variability of pollutants (variogram)